Hoss Ellington: Early years as a team owner

 In 1972, Ellington began fielding cars as an owner for Fred Lorenzen.
 The car was numbered 28.
 Lorenzen ran seven races with the team.
 In Lorenzen's first start with the team, at Darlington, he finished 29th due to an engine failure.
-Lorenzen would later gather two top 5s and 3 top 10s, plus another top 5 finish for Junie Donlavey.
-Later in the season, Ellington had Cale Yarborough run three races in the Ellington car, earning two top 10s, and John Sears ran one race for the team, finishing 5th.
-Between the three drivers, the team competed in 11 races, scoring 3 top 5s and 6 top 10 finishes.
+Lorenzen would later gather two top-fives and three top-tens, plus another top-five finish for Junie Donlavey.
+Later in the season, Ellington had Cale Yarborough run three races in the Ellington car, earning two top-tens, and John Sears ran one race for the team, finishing fifth.
+Between the three drivers, the team competed in 11 races, scoring three top-fives and six top-ten finishes.

-In 1973, Ellington hired Ramo Stott, Charlie Glotzbach, and Gordon Johncock to drive for him, and the team again ran 11 races between the three drivers, but only scored one Top 5 and Top 10, with Johncock finishing fourth at the Firecracker 400 at Daytona.
+In 1973, Ellington hired Ramo Stott, Charlie Glotzbach, and Gordon Johncock to drive for him, and the team again ran 11 races between the three drivers, but only scored one top-five and top-ten, with Johncock finishing fourth at the Firecracker 400 at Daytona.
 1974 was much better for the team, with A. J. Foyt, Charlie Glotzbach, Bobby Isaac, and Sam McQuagg splitting up 15 races.
-Foyt and Glotzbach both scored a single top 5, Isaac finished in the top 10 three times with the team, and McQuagg scored two top tens.
-The team scored 2 top 5s and 7 top 10s in 15 races.
+Foyt and Glotzbach both scored a single top-five, Isaac finished in the top-ten three times with the team, and McQuagg scored two top-tens.
+The team scored two top-fives and seven top-tens in 15 races.

 Racing with Donnie Allison

 1975 was when Donnie Allison made his first start with the team.
 He ran two races with Ellington, finishing third at Talladega in his first race with the team.
 A. J. Foyt ran seven races with Ellington, scoring an additional top five finish.
 Glotzbach, Isaac, and Johncock both returned for one race each, but the only top ten was with Glotzbach at Lowes Motor Speedway.
-The team competed in 12 races, and scored 2 top 5s and 3 top 10s.
-In 1976, Allison scored Ellington's first win as a team owner at Lowes Motor Speedway in the #1 car, a second team, as A. J. Foyt drove the familiar 28 in that race.
+The team competed in 12 races, and scored two top-fives and three top-tens.
+In 1976, Allison scored Ellington's first win as a team owner at Lowes Motor Speedway in the No. 1 car, a second team, as A. J. Foyt drove the familiar 28 in that race.
 Foyt also scored the first pole for the team in that year.

-For 1977, Allison was hired as the sole driver for the team, with the main car renumbered #1.
-Allison repaid Ellington with three pole positions, as well as two wins and 10 top 10s in 17 starts.
+For 1977, Allison was hired as the sole driver for the team, with the main car renumbered No. 1.
+Allison repaid Ellington with three pole positions, as well as two wins and ten top-tens in 17 starts.
 He finished 24th in points despite running a partial schedule.
 1978 was another successful year, with Allison winning at Atlanta and finishing 25th in points, again despite running a part-time schedule.
 The Atlanta win would be his last career win.
 Allison did not win at all in 1979, but he became a part of NASCAR history when he and Cale Yarborough crashed while racing for the lead on the last lap of the Daytona 500, when, after the wreck, Allison, Yarborough, and Allison's brother Bobby got into a fistfight in the grass infield in front of what was then the largest televised audience for a NASCAR race.